-The roots of Finito go back nearly 30 years, to when Ronel Lehmann, the founder of the school, set about finding his first role with the IPS Group, a leading insurance recruitment firm.
-Immediately Ronel spent his time helping individuals find alternative employment, drawing on their strengths and weaknesses, likes and dislikes, to match them to the employers and roles that best suited their skills and preferences.
+The roots of Finito go back nearly 30 years to when Ronel Lehmann, Founder and Chief Executive, took on his first role with the leading insurance recruitment firm IPS Group.
+Ronel immediately set about helping individuals find alternative employment, drawing on their strengths and weaknesses, likes and dislikes, and matching them with employers and posts that suited them.

-Ronel founded Finito in 2016, and it is the latest venture in his long and illustrious City career.
-He has been widely recognised as one of the UK’s leading communications experts, and has become well known for his crisis communications skills.
-He has an extensive network and frequently comments about items of interest in newspapers, television and radio.
+He has been widely recognised as one of the UK’s leading communications experts, in particular for organisations in the corporate, financial, professional services and luxury brand sectors.
+He became well known for his crisis communications work for clients, has an extensive network and frequently comments about items of interest in newspapers, television and radio.

-In April 2014, he was invited as a Witness to the Treasury Select Committee to give evidence on SME bank lending, a cause he has championed vociferously.
+In April 2014, he was invited to appear as a Witness to the Treasury Select Committee to give evidence on SME bank lending, a cause that he has championed vociferously.

-He has previously served on the Council of the University of Buckingham; as a director of an international Chamber of Commerce; chaired a £6.5 million Capital appeal for children’s hospice group Demelza; and assisted the Ballet Rambert Campaign Committee to raise £19.6 million for Britain’s National Dance Company.
-He is a former Trustee of Noah’s Ark Children’s Hospice and Chairman of giveonthemobile.
+Ronel has previously served on the Council of the University of Buckingham, as a director of an international Chamber of Commerce and as chair of a £6.5 million Capital Appeal for Demelza.
+He assisted the Ballet Rambert Campaign Committee to raise £19.6 million for Britain’s National Dance Company and has been a Trustee of Noah’s Ark Children’s Hospice and Chairman of giveonthemobile.

-He is a Governor of the City of London School, and in November 2015, was elected President of The John Carpenter Club, the school’s alumni association.
-Ronel is helping Noah’s Ark Children’s Hospice to raise £10 million for a new state of the art building in Barnet, and the University of Buckingham seeking £30 million to build a new medical school, the first this country has seen for generations.
+He is a Governor of the City of London School and a former President of the John Carpenter Club, which represents Old Citizens of the School.
+He has helped Noah’s Ark Children’s Hospice to raise £10 million for a state of the art building that recently opened in Barnet and has been appointed Chair of the University of Buckingham Capital Appeal, which is raising £50 million.

-Ronel is on the Advisory Board of Curator’s Eye, a private forum where buyers engage directly with worldwide art dealers.
-He is a Freeman of the City of London, a member of the Chartered Institute of Public Relations and a Fellow of the Royal Society of Arts.
+He is a Freeman of the City of London, a member of the Chartered Institute of Public Relations and Fellow of the Royal Society of Arts.